Troubleshooting

 <AccordionGroup>

-<Accordion title="Plugin doesn't appear in Figma after import (dev install)">
+<Accordion title="Plugin doesn't appear in Figma after install">

-**Symptom**: You imported `manifest.json` but **Plugins → Development → uSpec Extract** is missing or greyed out.
+**Symptom**: You installed from Community but **Plugins → uSpec Extract** is missing.

 **Solutions**:

-* Restart Figma Desktop after importing.
-Some macOS installs need a full quit (`Cmd+Q`), not just closing the window.
+* Restart Figma after installing.
+Some installs need a full quit (`Cmd+Q` on macOS), not just closing the window.

 </Accordion>